semuconsulting/PyGPSClient/README.md

 ---
 ## <a name="features">Features</a>

-1. Supports NMEA, UBX protocols RTCM3 protocols.
+1. Supports NMEA, UBX and RTCM3 protocols.
 It uses the [pynmeagps library](https://pypi.org/project/pynmeagps/) for NMEA parsing, the [pyubx2 library](https://pypi.org/project/pyubx2/) for UBX parsing and the [pyrtcm library](https://pypi.org/project/pyrtcm/) for RTCM3 parsing.
 1. Capable of reading from serial/USB port or previously-saved binary datalog file.
 1. Configurable GUI with selectable and resizeable widgets.
 1. Expandable banner widget showing key navigation information.